 - Smaller 400-level courses (maximum 42 students) focus on specialty topics (e.g., mood disorders, adolescent development, biological clocks) and are reserved for majors.

 - Students gain experience in writing skills through PSY 300, PSY 450, and 400-level courses.

 - One-on-one instruction is available by participating in research or independent study.

 - The Psychology Honors Program enables students to complete an independent research project, an experience that closely resembles graduate-level work in psychology.

 - Cutting-edge research talks are available through departmental colloquia and the cognitive science speaker series.

 About Our Facilities

-- Fully equipped psychological research labs (most located in Park Hall and Hochstetter Hall) allow faculty and students to conduct a wide variety of experiments utilizing cognitive, affective, behavioral, neurological, and psychophysiological measurements.
+- Fully equipped psychological research labs (most located in Park Hall, Hochstetter Hall, and Diefendorf Hall) allow faculty and students to conduct a wide variety of experiments utilizing cognitive, affective, behavioral, neurological, and psychophysiological measurements.

-- Shared research space is available for research using specialized measures such as electroencephalography (EEG), electromyography (EMG), and eye-movements.
+- Shared research space is available for research using specialized measures such as electroencephalography (EEG), electromyography (EMG), and functional near infrared spectroscopy (fNIR).

-- Research facilities downtown include the Clinical and Research for Institute on Addictions, and the Center for Translational Research, which has facilities for functional magnetic resonance imaging (fMRI).
+- Research facilities downtown include the Clinical and Research for Institute on Addictions, the Jacobs School of Medicine, and the Center for Translational Research.

 - Conference rooms in Park Hall are used for small group meetings and seminars.